paulagsotres/Still_Count/README.md

 ## Installation

+This software does not require GPU to run.
 Follow these steps to set up the Still Count immobility analysis tool:

 ### 1️⃣ Open a command prompt / terminal in the folder you want to store Still Count